mylad13/mylad13.github.io/_pages/cv.md

 * Sep 2021- Teaching Assistant
   * McMaster University
-  * Co-developed and led lab sessions for the Autonomous Electrified Vehicle System Engineering and Control Systems Design courses, focusing on interdisciplinary topics such as electric machines, control theory, and sensor integration.
-My role involved instructing students on practical applications, including system control, programming in Python, C++, and Matlab, and hardware integration using platforms like ROS, NVIDIA Jetson Nano, and Simulink.
+  * Co-developed and led lab sessions for the *Autonomous Electrified Vehicle System Engineering* and *Control Systems Design* courses, focusing on interdisciplinary topics such as electric machines, control theory, and sensor integration.
+My role involved instructing students on developing practical applications, including system control, programming in Python, C++, and Matlab, and hardware integration using platforms like ROS, NVIDIA Jetson Nano, and Simulink.
   * Supervisor: Dr. Shahin Sirouspour

 * May 2022- Undergraduate Mentorship